Ismaestro/cypress-element-out-of-viewport/README.md

 ## Thanks!

-Any doubt just open an issue!
+And any doubt just open an issue!

 ## Copyright and license

 Code and documentation copyright 2022 the authors.
-Code released under the [MIT License](https://cypress-element-out-of-viewport/blob/master/LICENSE).
+Code released under the [MIT License](https://github.com/Ismaestro/cypress-element-out-of-viewport/blob/master/LICENSE.md).

 Enjoy :metal: